This year we’re once again using an academic format. This has many benefits such as:

 - Standardising referencing, which makes it easier for your reviewers to follow your justifications for your solution, and thus understand your submission

-- Standardising the format, which helps us compare and review all the submissions (so hopefully we will be quicker)
+- Standardising the format, which helps us compare and review all the submissions

 - Simplifies turning the top team entries into a publication format

 As per the challenge brief, you will be using the 2017 SIGCHI Extended Abstract format.
 Since this is a brand new template, we do not have any examples on hand with the 2017 formatting.
 Here are some sample papers in the Extended Abstract style using the previous template.

 - Not all Days are Equal: Investigating the Meaning in the Digital Calendar

 - Lover’s Cups: Drinking Interfaces as New Communication Channels

 - Eclipse: eliciting the subjective qualities of public places

 Use references!
 References provide grounding to the real world and show that your solution isn’t just based on assumptions.
 For example, you could use the paper by Light et al. found on the challenge brief page to support discussion of design goals.
 Whenever you use someone else’s work, you should include a reference.